Life insurance for LGBTQ individuals

 If you take PrEP to prevent getting HIV, there will be no impact on your life insurance application.
 Because PrEP is preventative medicine and doesn’t signify that you have a medical condition, insurers won’t increase your rates.

 However, you should be completely honest about any medications you’re taking.
-Information that is intentionally not disclosed during the application process may invalidate your policy later on or disqualify you from getting the best rates during underwriting.
+Information that is intentionally withheld during the application process may invalidate your policy later on.

 Ready to shop for life insurance?